dan-oak/github-sync/README.md

 ## Install and Use

-You need GNU `coreutils` (works with version 8) installed with prefix "g" and GNU `parralel` (works with version 20191122).
-E.g. on macOS: `brew install coreutils parralel`.
+You need GNU `coreutils` (works with version 8) and GNU `parralel` (works with version 20191122).
+E.g. on macOS: `brew install coreutils parralel`, make sure the `coreutils` are available with the usual names without "g" prefix.

 Copy `src/config.template.zsh` to `src/config.zsh` and fill in the variables, your GitHub API token to use for the script, and filters if any needed.